solidzone/mailmeteor-landing/_posts/2022-03-14-best-email-warmup-tools.md

 Email warm up tools use different methods for warming emails.

-Some email warmup services will make your address interact with other members from their user base, that’s how Lemwarm or GMass work for example.
+Some email warmup services will make your address interact with other members from their user base, that’s how [Lemwarm](#4-lemwarm-by-lemlist) or [GMass](#8-email-warmup-by-gmass) work for example.
 Your account will be sending emails to other users and will reply to their incoming emails.
 It might cause some privacy issues as you may not want your address to be interacting with other real users from your email warmup service.

-Other services have built a network of email addresses entirely dedicated to the purpose of warming up emails (such as Mailwarm or Warmbox).
+Other services have built a network of email addresses entirely dedicated to the purpose of warming up emails (such as [Mailwarm](#7-mailwarm) or [Warmbox](#5-warmbox)).
 Of course, this has also disadvantages because this network isn’t constituted of email addresses used by real people.
-It's only a computer generated network and you can't know for sure that anti-spam filters won't be able to catch this method in the near future.
+It's only a computer generated network and you can't know for sure that anti-spam filters won't be able to catch this method.

 When it comes to the actual content email warm up tools send from your inbox, it varies depending on the service you use.
 Some warm up tools use human and unique email copy in each of your warming emails.
 Others will stuff the warming emails with random words that may look less natural (even though these warm up tools promise that it will still be enough to trick anti-spam filters).